-Focussing on the key responsibilities and role of the line producer, this Step-Up training weekend will cover all aspects of the role including setting up a production, recruiting effectively, legal requirements, necessary documentation, scheduling, budgeting, working internationally, dealing with co-productions and much more.
-Consisting of masterclasses, seminars, case study exercises and group work all based on real and current examples, this weekend will also focus on challenging topics such as how to deal appropriately if there is an allegation of bullying and harassment, dealing with different personality types and managing performance effectively.
+Focussing on the key responsibilities and role of the line producer, this Step Up online training will cover all aspects of the role including setting up a production, recruiting effectively, legal requirements, necessary documentation, scheduling, budgeting, working internationally, dealing with co-productions and much more.

 This training addresses an industry skills shortage and is subsidised by ScreenSkills as an investment in the professional development of people working in the UK screen industries.